MECC Foundation Announces Captain Russell E. Cooper Memorial Endowed Buccaneer Scholarship - NewsBreak

 Eastman Credit Union has stepped up and pledged $35,000 over five years to help buy a 2018 Nissan NV Passenger SL van, according to a YMCA press release.
 The release said the van and donation will increase accessibility to resources, programs, meals and child care to families in underserved communities in Kingsport.

-BLOUNTVILLE — Juggling isn’t taught in Sullivan County Schools, but that doesn’t mean education officials aren’t learning to do it on the fly by sheer necessity.
-They increasingly find themselves between the proverbial rock and a hard place when it comes to funding capital projects with federal COVID relief funds through the federal ESSER program.
+BLOUNTVILLE — Juggling may not be taught in Sullivan County Schools, but that doesn’t mean Sullivan County school officials aren’t learning to do it on the fly by sheer necessity.
+They increasingly find themselves between the proverbial rock and a hard place when it comes to funding...

 Local events honoring Dr. Martin Luther King Jr.